triton-inference-server/pytriton/README.md

 pip install -U pytriton
 ```

+**Important**: The Triton Inference Server binary is installed as part of PyTriton package.

 ### Building binaries from source

 The binary package can be built from the source, which enables flexibility to modify the PyTriton code